sh13y/Seal-Web-App/README.md

 ## License

-This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the WTFPL - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments